Implementing a personalised approach to risk

 - 11 February 2025 – The integrated motivational–volitional model of suicidal behaviour

-- 8 April 2025 – Safer care, deconstructing ‘personality disorder’, and considerations for assessment
+- 8 April 2025 – Safer care, deconstructing the diagnosis of ‘personality disorder’, and considerations for assessment

 - 10 June 2025 – Safety plans for self-harm and suicide